liferay/liferay-frontend-projects/Configuring-pure-javascript-projects.md

 However, in case you want to deploy to older versions of the Extender because you have fallback code in your bundle when a feature is not provided by the Extender, you can force the version number directly or leave it unbounded so that your bundle deploys in any version of the Extender.
 Please see [create-jar.features.js-extender](.npmbundlerrc-file-reference#create-jarfeaturesjs-extender) for more information on this.

-To finish with, see the [[How to use generator liferay bundle]] page if you need information on how to create this type of projects from scratch.
+To finish with, see the [[How to use generator liferay js]] page if you need information on how to create this type of projects from scratch.

 The following sections explain the features you can use in OSGi bundles.